A quiet force for care—grounded in compassion, guided by purpose.

 She is committed to helping every client find ways to move that are safe, effective and aligned with their values, goals and capacity.

 Availability: Jemima sees clients via telehealth on Wednesdays and Fridays and in-person on Mondays.
-She is not taking new clients via telehealth at this time, however a waitlist is open for future availability.
-Jemima’s books are open to new clients on Mondays in person.
+Her books are temporarily open to new clients.

 Sign up to Jemima’s waitlist here.

-Carla is a senior exercise physiologist and pilates instructor based on the Gold Coast.
+Carla is a senior exercise physiologist and pilates instructor based in Bundjalung (Gold Coast).
 She is a passionate ally of the chronic illness and zebras community, bringing both professional expertise and lived experience to her practise.

 Her areas of interest include: